 Rutherford bought his first boat sight unseen on the Internet and learned to sail on the fly.
 Four years later, in 2008, he embarked on a singlehanded voyage from the USA to Europe, West Africa and back across the Atlantic to the Caribbean.
 He had found his calling.

-Much to his credit, Matt embarked on this extremely risky venture not simply for glory or self-knowledge, but to bring attention to and raise funds for Chesapeake Region Accessible Boating (CRAB) -- an Annapolis-based non-profit dedicated to bringing the sailing experience to physically and mentally disabled individuals.
+His next challenge was to circumnavigate the Americas.
+Much to his credit, Rutherford embarked on this extremely risky venture not simply for glory or self-knowledge, but to bring attention to and raise funds for Chesapeake Region Accessible Boating (CRAB) — an Annapolis-based non-profit dedicated to bringing the sailing experience to physically and mentally disabled individuals.

-In a recent interview with TheSailingChannel, Herb McCormick, Senior Editor of Cruising World magazine said of Matt:
+Herb McCormick, Senior Editor of Cruising World magazine says of Matt: